112 Years Ago

-The cab passed between two marble columns and into a lush garden, graceful statues and strange flowers lining the bumpy path.
-At the center of the garden sat a large gazebo — they passed that as well, following the long drive to stop in front of a surprisingly modest house.
+The cab passed between two marble columns and into a verdant garden, gracefully posed statues and elegant flowers lining the bumpy path.
+At the center of the garden sat a large gazebo made of painted marble and ornate archways.
+The carriage rattled past that as well, following the long drive to stop in front of a surprisingly modest house.

 While smaller than the buildings they’d seen in the city square, it was constructed in the same stern, trabeated form that characterized the rest of Histrios.
-And as Roman and Leandros were led into the entrance hall, they noticed the aged furniture and simple decorations.
+As Roman and Leandros were led into the entrance hall, they noticed the aged furniture and simple decorations, unexpected for the home of a city Councilor.
 Soft fabrics and jewel tones lined the hall, making for a cozy atmosphere.

-“Please, follow me,” she said in a soft voice.
+“Please follow me,” she said in a soft voice.
 She led them deeper into the building, down halls and up creaky stairs until finally stopping outside a closed door.
-When she raised her hand to knock, her sleeve tugged up to reveal the edge of a colorful tattoo — it seemed to circle her wrist and continue up her arm, but the subject of it was impossible to discern with the small glimpse Leandros got.
+When she raised her hand to knock, her sleeve tugged up to reveal the edge of a colorful tattoo — it seemed to circle her wrist and continue up her arm, but Leandros couldn’t discern the subject of it.

-When a response came, and the maid asked them to wait while she and the sentry slipped inside.
+When a response came from inside, the maid bade them wait while she and the sentry slipped inside.
 Several minutes passed before the maid emerged again, informing them that the Councilors would see them.

 “Councilors?”
 Roman asked, but the girl only nodded and stepped aside.

-Past the door was a comfortable study, clearly well-loved and well-used.
-Books lined the walls between paintings of the Histrios countryside and maps and other documents covered every available flat surface.
+Beyond the door was a comfortable study, clearly well-loved and well-used.
+Books lined the walls between paintings of the Histrios countryside and maps and official-looking documents covered every available flat surface.
 The curtains were open, revealing a perfectly centered view of the garden and the dark clouds that loomed over Histrios.

-There were more people present than Leandros expected — five total, each somber, well-dressed, and staring at the newcomers with open suspicion.
+There were more people present than Leandros expected — five total.
+All were somber, well-dressed, and four stared at the newcomers with open suspicion.
 Leandros sighed.
-It seemed they were being tossed directly into some sort of Histrios political meeting.
+So much for a quiet talk with Miskatos.